-Goshen drops season opener to Ariton - The Troy Messenger
+Goshen shut out against Ariton, 49-0 - The Troy Messenger

 In their first action of the 2021 season under new head coach Don Moore, the Eagles offense failed to put any points on the board in a 49-0 loss o the Purple Cats.

 36 of Ariton’s 49 points came in the opening quarter.
-After going into halftime leading 42-0, Goshen surrendered seven fourth quarter points to win 49-0.
+After going into halftime trailing 42-0, Goshen surrendered seven fourth quarter points to win 49-0.

 Running back Szemerick Andrews led the team with 29 yards rushing.
 Szemerick had a game-high 15 yard carry.
 Leon Cowart finished with four yards rushing.